waughsh/waughsh.github.io/_posts/2019-02-09-discovering-adversarial-rules.md

 > Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin. "[Semantically equivalent adversarial rules for debugging nlp models](http://aclweb.org/anthology/P18-1079)." *Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)*.
 Vol. 1.
 2018.

 Robustness is a central concern in engineering.
-We want our suspension bridges to stand against strong wind and not repeat the collapse of Tacoma Narrows Bridge [[video](https://commons.wikimedia.org/w/index.php?title=File%3ATacoma_Narrows_Bridge_destruction.ogv)].
-We want our nuclear reactors to always be fault tolerant so that Fukushima Daiichi incident will never happen again [[link](https://en.wikipedia.org/wiki/Fukushima_Daiichi_nuclear_disaster)].
+Our suspension bridges need to stand against strong wind and so it won't collapse like the Tacoma Narrows Bridge [[video](https://commons.wikimedia.org/w/index.php?title=File%3ATacoma_Narrows_Bridge_destruction.ogv)].
+Our nuclear reactors need to be highly fault tolerant so that Fukushima Daiichi incident won't happen in the future [[link](https://en.wikipedia.org/wiki/Fukushima_Daiichi_nuclear_disaster)].

-When we increasingly become reliant on a type of technology -- suspension bridges, nuclear power, or in this case: NLP models, we must raise the level of trust we can have in this technology.
+When we increasingly become reliant on a type of technology -- suspension bridges, nuclear power, or in this case: NLP models, we must raise the level of trust we have in this technology.
 Robustness is precisely the requirement we need to place on such systems.

 <p style="text-align: center"><img src="https://upload.wikimedia.org/wikipedia/en/2/2e/Image-Tacoma_Narrows_Bridge1.gif" style="width:50%"></p>